SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 Once the above is done, open up a browser and navigate to http://localhost:9080.
 You should be able to see the Jenkins admin page.

-Now run the command `exit` to exit out of the ssh session.
-Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.
+Now run the command `vagrant suspend` to suspend the VM.

 #####5.
 Set up the CI Agent VM that we'll use for the workshop
 `cd 03_ContinuousIntegration\CI_Agent`